Get financial adviser coach blog updates via email.

 Other useful resources

 by Tony Vidler Compliance has a lot to answer for.
-One of the truly negative consequences of evolving best practice advice standards is the trend to torture clients.
-Now torture is a rather harsh word, and I am sure that globally there is no particular agenda on the part of regulators or professional advisers […]
+Compliance can be torture for consumers, and that is not good for them or the industry.
+One of the truly negative consequences of evolving best practice advice standards is the trend to torture clients with excessive paperwork.
+Now torture is a rather harsh word, and […]

 How Advisers can remain compliant while using social media

-by Tony Vidler The difficulty of using social media but remaining compliant as a financial adviser and not breaching any regulations seems to be a consistent objection to the use of social media by advisers.
-Various aspects of “compliance” are cited: the provision of best practice advice, privacy constraints, or legal responsibilities to a […]
+by Tony Vidler The difficulty of using social media but remaining compliant as a financial adviser seems to be a concerrn cited as a reason to not use social media by those advisers.
+Various aspects of “compliance” are cited: the provision of best practice advice, privacy constraints, or legal responsibilities to a corporate stakeholder, […]

 by Tony Vidler I support a compliance focus 100% ….but I support a client focus 100% too.
 All too often it is impossible to achieve 100% for both simultaneously though.
 Where does a professional compromise?
 Or does one not compromise?
 I think this picture captures the challenge of delivering compliant “best […]